-- Consult regularly and maintain government-to-government relations with federally recognized tribes that have traditional ties to resources in the national park (the Miccosukee Tribe of Indians of Florida, the Seminole Tribe of Florida, and the Seminole Nation of Oklahoma) to ensure productive, collaborative working relationships. - Continue to consult, as appropriate, with nonfederally recognized tribal groups and other stakeholders, including the Council of the Original Miccosukee Simanolee Nation Aboriginal People, who also have traditional ties to the park. - Continue to identify and deepen the understanding of the significance of
+- Consult regularly and maintain government-to-government relations with federally recognized tribes that have traditional ties to resources in the national park (the Miccosukee Tribe of Indians of Florida, the Seminole Tribe of Florida, and the Seminole Nation of Oklahoma) to ensure productive, collaborative working relationships. - Continue to consult, as appropriate, with nonfederally recognized tribal groups and other stakeholders, including the Independent Traditional Seminole Nation of Florida, who also have traditional ties to the park. - Continue to identify and deepen the understanding of the significance of the national park's resources and landscapes to American Indian people through collaborative research. - Identify, protect, and preserve sites and resources that are significant to federally recognized tribes as required by federal laws and NPS management policies. - Create opportunities for and invite the participation of tribes in protecting and interpreting natural and cultural resources of interest within the national park. - Support the continuation of traditional activities in the park by the Miccosukee Tribe of Indians of Florida, the Seminole Tribe of Florida, and the Seminole Nation of Oklahoma, and the Independent Traditional Seminole Nation of Florida to the extent allowed by law and policy.

-- the national park's resources and landscapes to American Indian people through collaborative research. - Identify, protect, and preserve sites and resources that are significant to federally recognized tribes as required by federal laws and NPS management policies. - Create opportunities for and invite the participation of tribes in protecting and interpreting natural and cultural resources of interest within the national park. - Support the continuation of traditional activities in the park by the Miccosukee Tribe of Indians of Florida, the Seminole Tribe of Florida, and the Seminole Nation of Oklahoma, and the Council of the Original Miccosukee Simanolee Nation Aboriginal People to the extent allowed by law and policy. - Work with tribes to conduct ethnographic studies that identify culturally significant resources and traditional cultural properties. - Seek input from tribes during development of interpretive programs that relate to American Indians. - Consult with American Indians under the Native American Graves Protection and Repatriation Act for actions that affect or have the potential to affect human remains or items of sacred or ceremonial significance. - Work with the tribes to identify mutual interests and concerns and join with the tribes, as appropriate, to address these matters.
+- Work with tribes to conduct ethnographic studies that identify culturally significant resources and traditional cultural properties. - Seek input from tribes during development of interpretive programs that relate to American Indians. - Consult with American Indians under the Native American Graves Protection and Repatriation Act for actions that affect or have the potential to affect human remains or items of sacred or ceremonial significance. - Work with the tribes to identify mutual interests and concerns and join with the tribes, as appropriate, to address these matters.